AspiringPianist/RenTales_Official_HackNite/README.md

 This model can be hosted on any server with atleast 6GB Ram, and have computing power equivalent or greater than a GTX1650 for optimal performance.
 For the time being, it can be run locally.

 ## Applications
-Content creation (youtube shorts), Entertainment,
+Content creation (youtube shorts), Entertainment, Assisting in story generation, inspiration for Visual Novel Game Developers, Facilitate immersive teaching experiences, storytelling platforms.

 ## Further improvements
 Dynamic character expression changes using faster image-to-image models, Text-To-Speech through pyttsx3 or models like whisper.ai to make the story more immersive.